 Just like with traditional online casinos, Bitcoin casinos do indeed offer deposit bonuses.
-Naturally, these will vary from venue to venue.
+You can find both free spins and no deposit cash bonuses.
+Naturally, these will vary from site to site.
 Of course, always read all the terms and conditions, and be familiar with them before signing up and transferring funds.
 This will protect against any nasty surprises when it comes time to withdraw.

 Are there Bitcoin-based gambling sites that work for mobile?